 Applications for admission each year greatly exceed available accommodation, so that the allocation of a place in the residence is a privilege carrying certain obligations.
-It must be understood that the student is to remain for the whole session, or, in the case of withdrawal during the session, he or she must obtain a satisfactory substitute.
-All residents will be charged with room for the complete session and no refund will be made to the resident on withdrawal unless or until a substitute has assumed obligation to the University for the balance.
-No student who has been admitted to residence may withdraw therefrom without notice to the Dean of Residence.
+After October 20th, of each year, no student who has been admitted to residence may withdraw therefrom without notice to the Dean of Residence.

-Students must provide their own blankets, sheets, pillow-slips and towels.
+Students must provide their own blankets, sheets, pillowslips and towels.